byuweb/byu-browser-oauth-pkce/README.md

 ## Installing

-Unlike the implicit grant provider, the AuthenticationObserver API is installed from NPM:
+Unlike the PKCE grant provider, the AuthenticationObserver API is installed from NPM:

 ```shell script
 npm install --save @byuweb/browser-oauth